michael-pagan/BIOF-309-Project/README.md

 ### Objective:

-To access PubMed via assess the number of ENCODE publications per year, the number of ENCODE publications over time and the journal most published in
+To access publication information from PubMed using known PMIDs to assess trends such as the number of ENCODE publications per year, the number of ENCODE publications over time and the journal most published in.

-To create several barplots to show our results

 ### Methods: